 For wallet-friendly, French-inspired brunch fare in Hougang, visit Alkove Bistro.
 This neighbourhood cafe is helmed by renowned Chef Haikal Johari, who also heads the one-Michelin-starred restaurant Alma by Juan Amador on Scotts Road.

 You won’t break the bank here as most mains are under $30+.
 There’s the quintessential Croque Monsieur ($17.90++), which pairs smoked Bayonne ham with Comte cheese, sandwiched between toasted brioche.
-They also have pastas and meaty mains such as Duck Confit ($23.90++) and Iberico Pork Stew ($20.90++).
+They also have pasta and meaty mains such as Duck Confit ($23.90++) and Iberico Pork Stew ($20.90++).

 Check out our Alkove Bistro feature!